packit/deployment/docs/deployment/specifics/clusters.md

 1. Search for “egress firewall rules OSD” on Source
 2. Shiny link _opening a ticket_
-3. You can take an inspiration from RITM1861658; almost all of our tickets for firewall rules follow a template below.
+3. You can take an inspiration from RITM1861658; almost all of our tickets for firewall rules follow the template below.

 #### Template and notes